img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Chris Foges

-The competition is open internationally to architecture students and early career professionals (part 1, part 2 or studying for part 3), and aims to showcase the voice of the next generation.
+The annual competition is open internationally to entrants studying for Part 1, Part 2 or Part 3, and aims to showcase the voice of the next generation.

 Criteria and evaluation panel